turingschool/backend-curriculum-site/module2/projects/little_shop.md

 * Design a system of models which use one-to-one, one-to-many, and many-to-many relationships
 * Practice mixing HTML, CSS, and templates to create an inviting and usable User Interface
 * Differentiate responsibilities between components of the Rails stack
+* Write an articulate README documenting features and functionalities of application
+* Deploy an application to Heroku
 * Build a logical user-flow that moves across multiple controllers and models
 * Practice an agile workflow and improve communication skills working within a team